 Digital platforms are currently disrupting business models in all countries and industries, ushering in the new era of the platform economy.
 What central advantages does this megatrend bring for providers and consumers, and why has payment always been a pioneer in this area, now building the basis for an all-round successful shopping experience and redefining retail?
-Find out more in this article, the 7th part of our “Payment Megatrends” series.
+Find out more in this article, published as part of our “Payment Megatrends” series.

 Do you know what the six largest companies in the world*, have in common?
 Apple, Amazon, Google’s Alphabet, Microsoft, Facebook and Alibaba – as different as they are, their business model is based on powerful, sophisticated digital platforms.